deimspb/TSParser/Readme.md

  ```
  RunParserAsync();
  ```
+ ## Library features

+ * Logger send info about not specified descriptors, but do it only one time for each not specified descriptor.

  ## TODO list:
  * Add simple TR 101 290 first priority errors logs
  * Add NAL unit parsing